supminn/neoG_videoLibrary/ReadME.md

     * Filter based on channel/publisher

 2. Playlist functionality
-    * Add video to playlist
+    * Add video to the playlist
     * Remove video from playlist
     * Move video from one playlist to another
     * Create custom playlist